yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

 ---

 {% compositionsetup %}

-{summary}This tutorial shows how an application interacts with a GigaSpaces Data Grid, clustered in either a replicated, partitioned, master-local, or local-view topology.
+{% summary %}This tutorial shows how an application interacts with a GigaSpaces Data Grid, clustered in either a replicated, partitioned, master-local, or local-view topology.
 The application either actively reads data or registers for notifications.
-{summary}
+{% endsummary %}

 {% anchor 1 %}

 # Overview